dbnex14/ADLDAPDemo/HELP.md

 mvn clean install

-, and console output will show this message.
+, from the terminal and it will show this message.

 Also, if you run application, the console output will show same message.